-Top 5 4th Quarter Trades of YO - GuruFocus.com
+Top 5 4th Quarter Trades of Yo - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-YOUNGS ADVISORY GROUP, INC. reduced their investment in NAS:VXUS by 74,286 shares.
-The trade had a 2.19% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.53.
+Your Advocates Ltd., LLP reduced their investment in ARCA:SCHR by 16,989 shares.
+The trade had a 0.52% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.8.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.